rodi-314/eg1311_project/README.md

 - The robot has up to 30 seconds to complete the course.

 ## 2. Ideation and Prototyping
-This section of the report discusses the initial hardware and software designs of our robot.
 Initially, a four-motor design with a catapult used to launch a ping-pong ball was considered, but it was heavy and exceeded the prescribed dimensions.
 Taking into consideration the practicality and functionality of the robot components, the design was simplified to a two-motor configuration with a cannon, significantly reducing its weight and size.
-In the subsequent sub-sections, we will discuss the design and considerations of the components in our two-motor prototype.

 ### 2.1 The Body
 For our initial prototype, we identified that the main purpose of the robot body was to support the weight of the Arduino, the breadboard, and the catapult.
 We decided to use cardboard as the main material as it serves this purpose while being lightweight.
 Additionally, it provides the flexibility for any design adjustments, which is advantageous for an initial prototype, as compared to less flexible materials such as acrylic.
 The body features a rectangular base with walls to prevent the internal components from falling off, and a roof for the ultrasonic sensor and catapult attachment (see Appendix B and C for more details).